Why We Procrastinate on Important Tasks Despite Knowing the Consequences

 Introduction

-Procrastination is one of the most common yet misunderstood human behaviors.
-Almost everyone has experienced delaying an important task despite knowing that postponement will lead to stress, reduced performance, or negative outcomes.
-Whether it is avoiding work deadlines, postponing health decisions, or delaying long-term goals, procrastination often feels irrational and self-defeating.
+Procrastination is one of the most widespread and paradoxical human behaviors.
+Nearly everyone has delayed an important task despite knowing that postponing it would lead to stress, lower performance, or even serious consequences.
+From missing deadlines and delaying career decisions to postponing medical check-ups or financial planning, procrastination seems irrational and self-sabotaging.

-If we understand the consequences so clearly, why do we still procrastinate?
+If we clearly understand the consequences, why do we still do it?

 Understanding Procrastination